hivesolutions/seeplus-api/README.md

-# seeplus-api
+# Seeplus API Client

-The Seeplus API client for Python
+The Seeplus API client for Python.